Kaamar.com

 Select your Mosaic Source

-Create my Own Mosaic to upload and use use your own image as the source of a mosaic.
+Create my Own Mosaic to upload and use your own image as the source of a mosaic.
 Click the "Browse" button, select your image file then click "Upload Now".
 Your image and other information should then be displayed, this may take some minutes depending on filesize/connection speed.

 You will then be asked for image/copyright information (which varies with login status and image type/source and may allow you to provide a Mosaic Title for the resulting mosaics).
 When you have finished providing copyright information, click the "Continue" button to make a new custom size mosaic based on your selection.
 By pressing this button you confirm that you or the copyright holder has granted licence to Kaamar Ltd to use the image under terms of the licence shown, and indemnify Kaamar Ltd against any legal action, by the copyright holder or others, related to use of the image.